 - Energy efficiency.
 The design keeps heat and light trapped in neatly and you can find that compared to a similar sized home, you will save thousands in utility bills over a decade or two.

 - They’re disaster resistant.
-Dome houses can withstand earthquakes, floods, hurricanes, etc. much better than ordinary housing and FEMA says that they are equivalent to a “safe room”
+They can withstand earthquakes, floods, hurricanes, etc. much better than ordinary housing and FEMA says that they are equivalent to a “safe room”

 - They make a statement.
-There’s no getting around the fact that a dome house is a superb fashion statement, they’re striking to look at and really say something about their owners.
+There’s no getting around the fact thata dome home is a superb fashion statement, they’re striking to look at and really say something about their owners.

 How Do You Build A Dome House?